 Most of the pot edibles sold in legal marijuana dispensaries are lab-tested for dosage and potency.
 As part of the packaging process, the infused edibles are clearly labeled to easily identify active cannabinoids and their quantities.

 - Gummy candies

-Depending on the targeted effect such as relaxation, sedation or stimulation, pot edibles can be made from different cannabis strains including hybrids.
-For instance, edibles made from gorilla glue marijuana, a hybrid cannabis strain mainly used in the medical industry, tend to have a gentle relaxation and euphoric rush.
+Depending on the targeted effect, such as relaxation, sedation, or stimulation, pot edibles can be made from different cannabis strains, including hybrids.

 Difference Between Eating Marijuana And Smoking Pot